microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 There are two ways to build: one-off and continuous build.

 -  For one-off building, run `npm run build`
+-  For continuous building
+   -  For the first time, run `npm run build`
--  For continuous building, run `npm start`
+   -  Then, run `npm start`

 The bundle output will be located at: